Batman '89 (comic book): Development

 After the success of the Batman '66 comic book series, comic book artist Joe Quinones revealed in March 2016 that he and Kate Leth had pitched a Batman comic book series set in the world of Tim Burton's Batman universe to DC Comics in 2015.
 He also revealed the concept art they had submitted.
 The book would have picked up after the events of 1992's Batman Returns.
 Quinones said about the inclusion of the characters in the comic: "We would have seen the return of Selina Kyle/Catwoman as well as introductions to 'Burton-verse' versions of Robin (designed to be portrayed by Marlon Wayans), Barbara Gordon (designed to be portrayed by Winona Ryder), Harley Quinn and Poison Ivy (the latter designed to be portrayed by Geena Davis).
 It also would have showcased the turn of Billy Dee Williams' Harvey Dent into Two-Face".
 The pitch was initially rejected by DC.
 In 2019, DC's Chief Creative Officer and publisher at DC, Jim Lee, acknowledged that many artists and writers had proposed a comic book series set in the Burton-verse over the years and that the book being made in the future wasn't out of the realm of possibility.

 In February 2021, DC announced to release a comic book continuation of Batman Returns entitled Batman '89, ignoring the subsequent films Batman Forever (1995) and Batman & Robin (1997), in which actor Michael Keaton did not appear following Burton's departure from the franchise.
 DC further revealed that the series would be written by Sam Hamm and illustrated by Quinones, and would include the return of Catwoman (Michelle Pfeiffer) while also introducing a new version of Robin named Drake Winston (whose appearance is inspired by Marlon Wayans, who was originally attached to play the role in the Burton films) and showing the transformation of Billy Dee Williams' Harvey Dent into Two-Face.
+In response to a question as to whether the Joel Schumacher Batman films are canon to the world of Batman '89, Hamm responded that the Schumacher films take place on the alternate universe of "Earth-97" as opposed to Batman '89's "Earth-89".
+Joe Quinones revealed that the story "loosely takes place in the mid-nineties".

-In response to a question as to whether the Joel Schumacher Batman films are canon to the world of Batman '89, Hamm responded that the Schumacher films take place on the alternate universe of "Earth-97" as opposed to Batman '89s "Earth-89".
-On Twitter, Joe Quinones revealed that the story "loosely takes place in the mid-nineties".
-During the events of Dark Crisis: Big Bang #1 (December 2022) by Mark Waid and Dan Jurgens, DC Comics officially acknowledged the events of Batman '89 as taking place on Earth-789, merging the events of Tim Burton's Batman films and the comic, with the events of the films Superman (1978) and Superman II (1980) directed by Richard Donner, and their comic continuation Superman '78, which similarly disregarded the respective events of Superman III (1983), Supergirl (1984) directed by Jeannot Szwarc, Superman IV: The Quest for Peace (1987) and Superman Returns (2006).
+A second series was announced by DC Comics on August 17, 2023.
+The first issue of the new series was released on November 28, 2023.
+It will be penned, once again, by Sam Hamm, with art by Joe Quinones.
+In the series, Batman has mysteriously disappeared after Dent's death, leading Gotham citizens to take to the streets to fight in his place, including Barbara Gordon, who becomes Batgirl.
+Scarecrow (designed to be portrayed by Jeff Goldblum) and Harley Quinn (designed to be portrayed by Madonna) are featured as the main antagonists, referencing the unproduced fifth film in the Burton and Schumacher series, Batman Unchained.